-After you have completed writing a message, The "Send to" screen will appear.
-Now you can select one of the following method to send the message:
+After you have completed writing a message, then press or on the scroll key to the phone number field, press "Edit" soft key to enter the receiver's phone number.
+The "Send to" screen will appear.
+Now you can select one of the following method to enter the receiver's phone number: